-Thanks to the generous support it receives, the Great Plains Zoo continues to offer exciting new exhibits, quality educational programs, and an unparalleled setting for recreation and discovery.
-There are several ways to support the Great Plains Zoo including online contributions, in-kind donations, and corporate sponsorships.
+Thanks to the generous support of individuals and businesses, the Great Plains Zoo continues to offer exciting new exhibits, quality educational programs, and an unparalleled setting for recreation and discovery.
+There are several ways you can support the Great Plains Zoo.
+Click on a link below to learn more.

-Each year, the Great Plains Zoo spends approximately $150,000 on food for the 1,000 animals in our care.
-Lights and heat for the animals costs an additional $200,000.
-A gift to the Zoo’s general fund helps us continue to provide our animals with the best care possible, and supports our mission of education, conservation, recreation and discovery -- a mission supported by a $3.2 million budget.
-For more information, please call 605.367.8313, ext.
-142, or email our Development Department.
+Each year, the Great Plains Zoo spends approximately $200,000 on food for the 1,000 animals in our care.
+Lights and heat for the animals cost an additional $200,000.
+A gift to the Zoo’s general fund helps us continue to provide our animals with the best care possible, and supports our mission of education, conservation, recreation and discovery -- a mission supported by a $4.9 million budget.
+For more information, please call 605.367.8313, or email our Development Department.